mrismanaziz/Reforestation/README.md

-## What are the strongest days of the week?
-Saturday and Sunday...the rest are weekdays.
+## Why was the shirt happy to hang around the tank top?
+Because it was armless